fabohax/crab/README.md

 # Strato
-Stochastic RSI based trading strategy.
+Stochastic RSI based trading strategy for using with freqtrade bot.

 ### ROI